 The early morning attack renewed fear among residents of a Japanese invasion and caused changes to U.S. naval strategy that would remain in place throughout the war.

-In the days before the attack, American codebreakers warned that Japanese were preparing raids, and would refuel at French Frigate Shoals.
-Shockingly, they were once again ignored by their superiors, much like the first attack on 7 December 1941.
+In the days before the attack, American codebreakers warned that Japanese were preparing raids and would refuel at French Frigate Shoals.
+Shockingly, they were once again ignored by their superiors, much like the first attack on Dec.
+7, 1941.

 Despite the failure of the attack, its out-of-the-box thinking had major impacts on the war and demonstrated the potential of air power.
 American ships would patrol French Frigate Shoals for the remainder of the war, and greater attention was paid to the discoveries of codebreakers.

 More importantly, American ships stationed at French Frigate Shoals denied the Japanese further use of the base to carry out reconnaissance missions.
 This left them unable to continue observing U.S. Navy activity or to keep track of the American carriers.
 These changes would prove pivotal, when only three months later, the two nations' fleets would converge at a small island chain called Midway.

 Keep Up With the Best in Military Entertainment